XelVarful/Assignment3-DAA/README.md

 │ └── TestMST.java
 │
 └── README.md

-yaml
-Копировать код

----

-## 5. Algorithms
+## 5. Algorithms Overview

 ### 5.1 Kruskal’s Algorithm
-Kruskal’s algorithm sorts all edges in ascending order by weight and adds them one by one to the MST if they do not form a cycle.
+Kruskal’s algorithm builds the MST by adding the smallest edges one by one while avoiding cycles.
-It uses a **Union-Find (Disjoint Set Union)** structure to check whether adding an edge would create a cycle.
+It uses a **Union-Find (Disjoint Set Union)** data structure to check whether an edge connects different components.

 **Steps:**
-1. Sort all edges by weight.
+1. Sort all edges in ascending order by weight.
-2. Initialize each vertex as its own set.
-3. For each edge, if it connects two different sets, add it to the MST and merge the sets.
-4. Repeat until all vertices are connected.
+2. Start adding edges to the MST one by one.
+3. If adding an edge forms a cycle, skip it.
+4. Continue until the MST contains `V - 1` edges.

 **Time Complexity:** O(E log E)
 **Space Complexity:** O(V + E)